 Click for more information on Samhita : www.sdevnet.org

 Shikhar is based in the National Capital Region (NCR) of Delhi, where more than three million people live in slums, and almost seven million people live in unauthorized colonies and peri-urban villages.
-It is working in the states of Delhi, Haryana, Uttar Pradesh and Uttarakhand.
-Shikhar is led by Satyavir Chakrapani, who has over 12 years of experience in development sector.
+It is currently working in 7 states and union territories with major portfolio concentration in Uttar Pradesh.
+Shikhar is led by Satyavir Chakrapani, who has over 15 years of experience in development sector.